suns-echoes/math-utils/docs/utils/constants.md

 ```

-### Default and maximum precision of fixFloat method.
+### Default and maximum precision of fixFloat method

 ```js
 FIX_FLOAT = {